sleeplessinc/ds/README.md

 # DS (data store)

-This is a simple (to the point of being silly) data store intended for prototyping.
+This is a simple data store intended for prototyping.
 It will let you persist JS objects to disk with very little effort in JSON form.

 DS is: